kai9987kai/DIAMOND-Simulation/README.md

 Adjustable Diffusion Steps: Users can control how rapidly the diffusion process occurs.
 Interactive Visualization:

-World Canvas: Displays the current state of the environment with color-coded cells indicating reward levels and terrain types.
+World Canvas: Displays the current state of the environment with color-coded cells indicating reward levels, terrain types, and obstacles.
+Dynamic Obstacles Visualization: Moving obstacles are animated, and traps are visually distinct, enhancing the simulation's realism.
 Prediction Canvas: Shows each agent's internal prediction of the environment.
 Agent Representation: Agents are visualized as colored dots with trails showing their movement paths.
 Real-Time Updates: The simulation updates in real-time, reflecting changes in agent positions and environment dynamics.